-Section 6.2.Allocations for Tax Purposes Distributions to Record Holders Section 6.4.
-Distributions of Available Cash from Operating Surplus 42 Section 6.5.
-Distributions of Available Cash from Capital Surplus 44 Section 6.6.
-Adjustment of Minimum Quarterly Distribution and Target Distribution Levels Section 6.7.
-Special Provisions Relating to the Holders of Senior Subordinated Units and Junior Subordinated Units Section 6.8.
-Special Provisions Relating to the Holders of Incentive Distribution Rights45 Section 6.9.
-Entity-Level Taxation
+Section 6 5.1.
+Allocations for Capital Account Purposes A-35 Section 6 5.2.
+Allocations for Tax Purposes A-41 Section 6 5.3.
+Requirement and Characterization of Distributions; Distributions to Record Holders A-43 Section 6 6.4.
+Distributions of Available Cash from Operating Surplus A-43 Section 6 5.5.
+Distributions of Available Cash from Capital Surplus A-44 Section 6 6.6.
+Adjustment of Minimum Quarterly Distribution and Target Distribution Levels A-45 Section 6 5.7.
+Special Provisions Relating to the Holders of Senior Subordinated Units and Junior Subordinated Units A-45 Section 6 6.8.
+Special Provisions Relating to the Holders of Incentive Distribution Rights A-46 Section 6 6.9.
+Entity-Level Taxation A-46